Storage Engine

 - Version Store - Tracks row versions for MVCC

-- Indexes - B-tree, Hash, Bitmap, and multi-column indexes
+- Indexes - B-tree, Hash, Bitmap, HNSW, and multi-column indexes (hot data only, cold uses zone maps and bloom filters)

 - Transaction Manager - Manages transaction state and visibility